The Deep Dive, Getting to the Bottom of Daylight Saving Time

 With cartography, programming, publicly available databases, techniques mentioned in spreadsheet notes and links, the above was created.
 It is intended to contribute to the discussion.
 Do not construe any of this as medical advice.
 For that, consult a healthcare professional.
 I am not a healthcare professional.

-Creative commons license CC BY-ND.
+Creative commons license CC BY-SA.
 Courtesy of Ike Jeanes.
 Developed by DSTmap.com.